 Grading Restaurants’ Food Safety

-Starting July 2010, the New York City began requiring “certain types of food service establishments to prominently post letter grades that correspond to their sanitary inspection scores.”
-In addition to seeing the grades, restaurant patrons can obtain inspection details on the department’s website.
+Starting July 2010, the New York City began requiring “restaurants to post letter grades that correspond to scores received from sanitary inspections.”
+In addition to seeing the grades when visiting the establishments, restaurant patrons can obtain inspection details on the department’s website and mobile app.

 When assessing compliance with NYC’s food safety regulations, the inspectors assign points for the observed violations, as outlined in the scoring guide.
 The restaurant receives a letter grade based on the number of points.
 Passing the inspection requires grades A, B or C. Restaurants that earned a non-A grade can contest the sited violations; during this period, the restaurant can either post the initial grade or the “Grade Pending” sign.

-According to the NYC Health Department, those who receive A “will be inspected annually, but those receiving lower marks will get more frequent visits.”
+According to the NYC Health Department, those who receive A will be inspected approximately once year, but those receiving lower marks will get more frequent visits.
 The resulting system pays the most attention to low-scoring businesses, which warrant the closest monitoring.